-The Contractor will provide a comprehensive annual summary report report for each year sampling is completed.
-The report will present all physical, chemical, and biological data and assessments, aggregated to subwatershed scales, with conclusions and recommendations based on evaluation of the results from all subwatersheds.
-Individual site assessment summaries will also be provided as an Appendix to the report.
+The Contractor will provide a comprehensive annual summary report for each year that sampling is completed.
+The report will present all physical, chemical, and biological data and assessments, aggregated to watershed scales, with conclusions and recommendations based on evaluation of the results from all watersheds.
+Individual site assessment summaries will also be provided as an Appendix to each annual report.

-Implementation of the monitoring program during each year will proceed with several milestones as presented in Table 1.
+Implementation of the monitoring program during each year will proceed with several milestones as presented in Table 3.
 They include selection of sampling sites, initiation of sampling, fieldwork, laboratory and data analyses, and annual reports.
-Sites have been selected for Round Two and initial sampling will begin with the 2009 spring index period (March 1- April 30).
-If tasks are added to address the monitoring program during additional years, addenda to this QA Project Plan (e.g., sampling and analysis plans) will be prepared and distributed to participating staff.
+Sites have been selected for Round 3 and initial sampling will begin with the 2017 spring index period (March 1- April 30).
+If tasks are added to address the monitoring program during additional years, addenda to this QAPP (e.g., sampling and analysis plans) will be prepared and distributed to participating staff.